-We all know that the auto industry has seen many changes in recent years when it comes to marketing a dealership and selling cars.
-In light of those changes I have had an untold number of salespeople ask me if they should become an Internet Sales Manager if they have the opportunity.
-This has been a very difficult question to answer because being a car salesman on the floor requires one set of skills and being an ISM (Internet Sales Manager) requires an additional set of skills in order to be successful.
+We all know that the auto industry has seen many changes in recent years regarding marketing a dealership and selling cars.
+In light of those changes, many salespeople asked me if they should become Internet Sales Manager.
+This has been a tricky question to answer.
+Being a car salesperson on the floor requires one set of skills.
+But being an ISM (Internet Sales Manager) requires an additional set of skills to be successful.

 The reason for this article is to explore some of the additional sales skills required and to compare and contrast the position.

-For the sake of this article I am going to assume that the Internet Sales Manager position is one that handles the customer from start to finish or in other words they start with an Internet lead or inbound phone call and then take that prospective car buyer through every step of the process including setting an appointment, selling the car and delivering the vehicle to the new owner.
+For the sake of this article, I will assume that the Internet Sales Manager position handles the customer from start to finish.
+In other words, they start with an Internet lead or inbound phone call and then take that prospective car buyer through every step of the process.
+Which includes setting an appointment, selling the car, and delivering the vehicle to the new owner.

 The Obvious Differences of Being an Internet Sales Manager